Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

-Are you a neurodivergent individual seeking neurodivergent-affirming therapy or coaching?
+Are you a neurodivergent individual seeking neurodiversity-affirming therapy or coaching?

-Or perhaps you are a therapist or mental health professional seeking to create a neurodivergent-affirming practice.
+Or perhaps you are a therapist or mental health professional seeking to create a neurodiversity-affirming practice.

 If so, you likely understand what "neurodivergent" means, but you might be wondering how this concept translates into practice.